Tools & Resources for Working with Farms with Commercial Agricultural Potential

 Jon Ramsey, Director of Farmland Access Program, Vermont Land Trust

 Peg Merrens, VP Conservation, Upper Valley Land Trust

-Editor’s note: LFG will be repeating this training in NH and in other New England states.
+Editor’s note: LFG will be repeating this training in southern Maine, as well as other New England states.